-Unit Limit: You must meet your educational objective before attempting 125% of the number of units required for your declared academic program.
+Unit Limit: You must meet your educational objective before attempting 150% of the number of units required for your declared academic program.

-i.e. a Certificate of Achievement in CIS Networking is 31 total units-your maximum would be 38 units i.e. many A.A.
-Degrees are 60 units-your maximum would be 75 units
+i.e. many Certificates are approximately 30 total units-your maximum would be 45 units i.e. many A.A.
+Degrees are 60 units-your maximum would be 90 units

-Because of the unit limit, it is vitally important you decide on an educational goal and your academic program early, and enroll in courses required to complete that goal.
+Because of the unit limit, it is vitally important you decide on an educational goal and your academic program early and enroll in courses required to complete that goal.
 Counseling and advising services and career planning courses are available to help you decide on the educational goal which is best for you.

-At the end of each term, your SATISFACTORY ACADEMIC PROGRESS will be re-evaluated and you will be notified of your new status by e-mail; however, students are responsible for knowing their academic status and understand the impact on their financial aid eligibility including suspension of aid.
+At the end of each term, your SATISFACTORY ACADEMIC PROGRESS (SAP) will be re-evaluated, and you will be notified of your new SAP status by e-mail; your current SAP status can be viewed on myFinAid via WebAdvisor.
+Students are responsible for knowing their academic status and understanding the impact on their financial aid eligibility, including suspension of aid.